Aerial view of Benbulben mountain with a flat top, overlooking green fields and trees under a cloudy sunset sky.

 • Getting there: The nearest major airport is Ireland West Airport Knock, about 80 km south of Sligo town.
 From there, the R284 and N4 provide access to the mountain road network.

-• Transport: A car is the most convenient way to reach trailheads; regular bus services run between Sligo and towns such as Drumcliffe and Manorhamilton.
-No dedicated public‑transport links reach the higher trailheads.
+• Transport: A car is the most convenient way to reach trailheads.
+Regular bus services run between Sligo and towns such as Drumcliffe, but no dedicated public-transport links reach the higher trailheads.

 • Parking: Free parking is available at the Benbulben car park (near Dún Cúra Lake), the Knocknarea trailhead off the R284, and the Truskmore access point off the R281.
-Spaces can fill quickly in summer, so early arrival is advised.
+Spaces fill quickly in summer, so aim to arrive before 10 am.

 • Facilities: Toilets are provided at the Benbulben car park and at the visitor centre in Sligo town.
 The Sligo County Museum hosts a small exhibition on the geology and mythology of the mountains.